-And we’re in a series called Doing Good, it’s what happens when Christians live like Christians.
+We’re in a series called Doing Good, it’s what happens when Christians live like Christians.
 Because the apostle Paul, when he was describing what it looks like for Christians to live like Christians, at the end of Romans chapter 12, he said, “Do not be overcome by evil, but overcome evil with good.”

 He basically says, “In response to all the evil in the world, you can whine, you can complain, you can call talk radio, you can have coffee with your friends, you can criticize and blame all the people of why this has happened.
 Or you can do good.”
 You can be a change agent.
 You can be light that pushes back the darkness.
 And when you do it, powerful things happen.

-I listed four things because doing good, remember, it’s more powerful than evil.
 Four things happen when we do good.
 Number one, it pushes back the darkness.
 Number two, it rescues people from destruction.
 Number three, it connects our hearts to others.
 I don’t know why and I don’t know how it works, but when you help people, when you help people in your home, when you help people at work, when you help someone who is really hurting, something happens.
 Your hearts connect.

 And then finally, it provides unexplainable joy.
 The Bible talks about the orphan, the widow, the poor, in our day, the HIV patient, the abandoned woman, the single dad, the person who has lost their job, the person who has lost their home.
 It’s powerful when you do good.